dhernan1972/Cyber-Journey/README.md

   * Packetbeat collects packets that pass through the NIC, similar to Wireshark.
 We use it to generate a trace of all activity that takes place on the network,       in case later forensic analysis should be warranted.

+The following playbooks were used to install Filebeat and Metricbeat on the Target VM's:

+* filebeat_playbook